 |Guided Independent Study||Independent study||1||60:00||60:00||N/A|

 Teaching Rationale And Relationship

 Formal lectures will provide a framework for the introduction of theory and conceptual frameworks relating to the ethics of marketing, corporate social responsibility (CSR), ethical and critical consumption, social and cause-related marketing, consumer vulnerabilities and problematic consumption.
 These will be supplemented by seminars dealing with specific cases to develop a better understanding of the topic.

 The format of resits will be determined by the Board of Examiners

 |Written Examination||120||2||A||100||Unseen exam – 1 mandatory question (50%) and one optional (50%) from a choice of 3.|

 Assessment Rationale And Relationship

-The examination will test students’ understanding of the theory and conceptual frameworks for understanding ethics of marketing, Corporate Social Responsibility (CSR), ethical consumption, social marketing, and problematic consumption, as well as their ability to apply material to particular case studies and ethical dilemmas.
+The examination will test students’ understanding of the theory and conceptual frameworks for understanding ethics of marketing, corporate social responsibility (CSR), ethical and critical consumption, social and cause-related marketing, consumer vulnerabilities and problematic consumption, as well as their ability to apply material to particular case studies and ethical dilemmas.